 For further information, see section II.A of the general technical guidelines.

+B. Stockholm Convention

+(a) PFOS, its salts and PFOSF

-B. Stockholm ConventionThe present document covers intentionally produced PFOS, its salts and PFOSF whose production and use are to be restricted in accordance with Article 3 and Annex B, part III to the Stockholm Convention(UNEP, 2009, 2019a).
+PFOS, its salts and PFOSF is listed in accordance with Article 3 and Annex B, part III to the Stockholm Convention ( through decision SC-9/4).

 Annex B, part III (“Perfluorooctane sulfonic acid, its salts, and perfluorooctane sulfonyl fluoride”), to the Stockholm Convention outlines specific requirements for PFOS and its related substances as follows: